James I. Ausman: Biography

-Editorship's and humanitarian ethics
+Editorships and humanitarian ethics

 From 1994 to 2009, Ausman served as editor-in-chief of Surgical Neurology (later renamed World Neurosurgery).
 In 2010, he became the founding editor-in-chief of Surgical Neurology International.
-He has traveled across many countries, giving lectures on neurosurgery and medical ethics.
-According to Ramsis F. Ghaly, M.D., a Christian author and fellow surgeon, Ausman taught humanitarian principles central to medical ethics: "Patients come first... treat the patient as yourself... do not let yourself fall asleep, until you are certain you have done everything for your patient."
+He has traveled abroad giving lectures on neurosurgery and medical ethics.
+According to Ramsis F. Ghaly, M.D., Ausman’s approach to patient care and medical ethics was described as focused on humanitarian principles, including prioritizing patient welfare.
 Ausman is an honorary member of the Brazilian, Argentinean, Chilean, and Peruvian Societies of Neurosurgery, as well as a corresponding member of the German Society of Neurosurgery.
-Ausman supports humanitarian and educational initiatives, including highlighting the Venezuelan crisis through his James I. and Carolyn R. Ausman Educational Foundation and Surgical Neurology International, in Rancho Mirage, California.
+Additionally, Ausman lends support to many initiatives through the James I. and Carolyn R. Ausman Educational Foundation, which focuses on topics such as the Venezuelan crisis, and Surgical Neurology International in Rancho Mirage, California.
+His editorials at Surgical Neurology International include:"What happened to USA health care on the way to socialism" and "Is gun control really about people control?".